lucasbasquerotto/cloud/README.md

 **5. [Stage 2 - Task 2] Run the task `test_echo` in all pods of all nodes**

 The task will run for all the pods (`pod_1`, `pod_2` and `pod_3`) in the single host defined by `node_1`, and for all the pods (`pod_1` and `pod_2`) in the 3 hosts defined by `node_2`.
 It will only print `test: $(pwd)`, which will be expanded to `test: <pod_dir>`, in which `pod_dir` is the pod repository directory, as explained above.

+---

+More information about run stages, which properties can be defined for them and what they do can be seen in the [environment schema file](schemas/env.schema.yml), especially in the `run_stage` sub-schema.

 ## Encrypt and Decrypt